Sidney Franklin (director)

 Sidney Arnold Franklin (March 21, 1893 – May 18, 1972) was an American film director and producer.
 Franklin, like William C. deMille, specialized in adapting literary works or Broadway stage plays.

-His brother Chester Franklin (1889–1954) also became a director during the silent film era best known for directing the early Technicolor film The Toll of the Sea.
+His brother Chester Franklin (1889–1954) also became a director during the silent film era, best known for directing the early Technicolor film The Toll of the Sea.

+Franklin's work on radio included directing The Screen Guild Show in 1939.